HEAR on the Farm

 - Need: To increase use of hearing protection among farmers and farmworkers.

-- Intervention: Researchers mailed an assortment of hearing protection devices to farmers and provided web-based information about hearing conservation to see which method or combination of methods was most effective.
+- Intervention: Researchers mailed an assortment of hearing protection devices to farmers and provided web-based information (interactive or static) about hearing conservation to see which method or combination of methods was most effective.

 - Results: All participants increased their use of hearing protection.
-The largest increase occurred in those who received hearing protection devices in the mail.
+The largest increase occurred among those who received a sampler of hearing protection devices in the mail.

 Evidence-levelEffective (About evidence-level criteria)

-Farmers and farmworkers are exposed to loud noises, such as from equipment and livestock, which can lead to hearing loss and tinnitus.
-To protect this population's hearing, researchers at the University of Michigan conducted a nationwide study to see if mailing hearing protection devices to farmers, providing access to web-based information about hearing, or some combination of the two led to increased use of hearing protection.
+Farmers and farmworkers are exposed to loud noises, such as from equipment and livestock, which can lead to hearing loss and tinnitus, along with a variety of health problems, including cardiovascular disease, high blood pressure, weight gain, and elevated blood sugar.
+To protect this population's health, researchers at the University of Michigan conducted a nationwide study to see if mailing hearing protection devices to farmers, providing access to web-based information about hearing, or offering some combination of the two led to increased use of hearing protection.

-This study was funded by the National Institute for Deafness and Communication Disorders (NIDCD), and hearing protection devices (HPDs) were donated by a manufacturer.
+This study was funded by the National Institute on Deafness and Other Communication Disorders (NIDCD), and hearing protection devices (HPDs) were donated by a manufacturer.

 - Static web-based information (like an online brochure) about hearing protection